UCHealth Denies Kidney Transplant To Unvaccinated Woman & Donor

 AURORA, Colo.
 (CBS4) – A Colorado woman with stage 5 renal failure was months away from getting a new kidney.
 Now, she and her donor are looking for another hospital after learning UCHealth’s new policy.

 According to UCHealth, the majority of transplant recipients and living donors are now required to be vaccinated against COVID-19.
-Neither woman has received their shots.READ MORE: 'Crucial To Our Business': New CDOT Technology Aims To Improve Travel On Highways
+Neither woman has received their shots.READ MORE: Flight For Life Pilots Injured After Laser Hits Cockpit Over Castle Rock

 “It’s your choice on what treatment you have.
 In Leilani’s case, the choice has been taken from her.
 Her life has now been held hostage because of this mandate,” said Fougner.